RinaldoBenaccetta/isidom/readme.md

 ### $isExisting

-Return true if selector matches an element in the document or in the specified parent element.
+Returns true if selector matches an element in the document or in the specified parent element.

-Return false if selector matches no element in the document or in the specified parent element.
+Returns false if selector matches no element in the document or in the specified parent element.

 #### Parameters